Guernsey pound: Legal tender

 The Guernsey pound, and other notes denominated in sterling (including those issued by the Bank of England, Scottish, Manx and Northern Irish notes and the Jersey pound) may be used in Guernsey.
 The Guernsey pound is legal tender only in the Bailiwick of Guernsey although it also circulates freely in Jersey, while in the UK acceptance is often problematic.
 It can also be exchanged in other places at banks and bureaux de change.

+Around £51m of coins and notes are in circulation.

 Coins

-Between 1830 and 1956, Guernsey's four coin denominations, 1, 2, 4 and 8 doubles, all carried very similar designs, with the Island's arms and name (spelled "Guernesey") on the obverse and the denomination and date on the reverse.
+Between 1830 and 1956, Guernsey's four coin denominations, 1, 2, 4 and 8 doubles (equivalent to 1/8d, 1/4d, 1/2d and 1d respectively), all carried very similar designs, with the Island's arms and name (spelled "Guernesey") on the obverse and the denomination and date on the reverse.
 In addition, the 8 double coins featured a wreath on both sides.

 In 1956, new designs were introduced for the 4 and 8 doubles (the lower denominations were no longer issued).
 These featured the Island's seal and name (now given as S'Ballivie Insule de Gernereve) on the obverse with the English name, the date and the Guernsey lily on the reverse.
 Threepence coins were also issued from 1956, with the same obverse and a reverse featuring the Guernsey cow.